aidamaloku/Device-Shop-Checkout-Project-1/README.md

 ## Acknowledgements

-The course that I did at Digital Learning Hub set my foundations in HTML and Css and the course i did here on youtube by SuperSimpleDev (https://youtu.be/G3e-cpL7ofc?si=DJpaxBdoFtuAD_lU) strenthened and depthened my knowledge.

-The course I took at Digital Learning Hub laid the foundation for my understanding of HTML and CSS, while the YouTube course by SuperSimpleDev <a src="https://youtu.be/G3e-cpL7ofc?si=DJpaxBdoFtuAD_lU">link</a>
-further strengthened and deepened my knowledge.
+The course I took at Digital Learning Hub laid the foundation for my understanding of HTML and CSS, while the YouTube course by <a href="https://youtu.be/G3e-cpL7ofc?si=DJpaxBdoFtuAD_lU">SuperSimpleDev</a> further strengthened and deepened my knowledge.

 ## Author